Willmo3/NetLib/readme.md

 ## Usage

 Because TLA+ is not a standard programming language, NetLib cannot be used via some simple import statement.
 Instead, one must define a *parallel composition* of their model with NetLib.

-For an example of this, please view our testing files.
+In TestSync.tla, we compose SynchLib with our defined SynchClient

 ### Required Variables
 - Delta: the maximum time bound between network communication.
 This is treated as a constant.